notaryproject/specifications/specs/signature-specification.md

 Whereas, the Notary Project signatures that contain critical extended attributes will require additional dependencies for signature validation, either on Notation compliant plugins or equivalent tooling which may not be available in all environments.
 Similarly, Notation compliant plugin vendors should be aware that usage of extended signed attributes which are marked critical in signature will have implications on portability of the signature.

-### Detached Signature Portability
+### Blob Signature Portability
-Notary Project detached signatures provide the maximum portability as there are no requirements on storage or transport medium.
-Users can can store and transport their blobs and associated detached signatures as required.
+Notary Project blob signatures provide the maximum portability as there are no requirements on storage or transport medium.
+Users can store and transport their blobs and associated detached signatures as required.

 ### Guidelines for implementations of the Notary Project signature specification